simphotonics/simulated_annealing/README.md

 Then the temperature is decreased sufficiently slowly in order to minimize atomic lattice defects as the material solidifies.

-The expression above ensures
-that the acceptance probability decreases with decreasing temperature (for &Delta;E > 0).
-As such, the temperature is a parameter that controls the probability of up-hill moves.
 </details>

 ![Energy Simulated Annealing](https://github.com/simphotonics/simulated_annealing/raw/main/images/energy_composite.gif)

-The process is demonstrated in the animation above.
+The annealing process is shown in the animation above.
 The left figure shows a spherical 3D search space while the energy value is represented by colour.
 The figure on the right shows a projection of the energy function onto the x-y plane.
 Initially, random points are chosen